AaltoSciComp/scicomp-docs/data/index.rst

 Data
 ====

-Data binds all research together today.
+Data binds all of today's research together.
 Even if you don't consider yourself to do data-based research, the results of your work becomes data before it is published.
-Also, the highest levels of funding agencies are beginning to demand good data management and openness.
+The highest levels of funding agencies are beginning to demand good data management and openness.
-Thus, knowing how to manage data is perhaps the most important untaught modern skill.
+Knowing how to manage data is probably one of the most important untaught modern skills.

-But it's not just that: There are good and bad methods of managing data.
+It's not just "get it done": there are good and bad methods of managing data.
 For example,

 * A **bad strategy** is to store everything in one folder on your own